kalbasit/kalbas.it/content/about.md

 disableComments: true
 ---

-# Introduction

 Hi there!
-My name is Wael Nasreddine, a Lebanese-born Sillicon Valley Software Engineer (or SWE), Site Reliability Engineer (or SRE) and Software Architect.
+It's Wael.
+I'm a Lebanese-born Sillicon Valley Software Engineer (or SWE), Site Reliability Engineer (or SRE) and Software Architect.
 I'm currently employed by [KeepTruckin](https://KeepTruckin.com) as a Principal Architect in the Platform team, in charge of the overall architecture of the